How Long Can a Baby Stay in a Doona Stroller? Safety Limits Explained

 Is the Doona stroller comfortable for long periods?

-The Doona is comfortable for short trips, but like any car seat, it is not meant for long periods.
+The Doona is comfortable for short trips, but like any car seat, it is not meant for extended periods.
 Aim for about 2 hours at a time and give your baby frequent breaks to stretch, lie flat, and change position.

 How does a Doona stroller support baby growth?